wwcs2026/wwcs2026.github.io/program.md

         document.getElementById('btPrint').addEventListener('click', function() {
             var sTable = document.getElementById('tab').innerHTML;
             var sTitle = "<h1 style='font-size: 24;'>Timetable for WWCS 2026 </h1>";
+            var sFootnote = "<span style='color: red'>**</span> The availability of this tutorial slot depends on the number of proposals received.
+If there are just two tutorials, it will be project time.";

             var style = "<style>";
             style += "table {width: 100%; font: 17px Noto Sans; border-collapse: collapse;}";